 When you have about 500 things to do during the day, finding time to exercise can seem nearly impossible.

 It’s well-known that having an inactive lifestyle can be bad for your health.
-When you don’t get enough exercise, you increase your chances of developing these and other health conditions:
+When you don’t get enough exercise, the National Library of Medicine says you increase your chances of developing these and other health conditions:¹

 To avoid an inactive lifestyle and the risks associated with it, make exercise a priority.

 Staying active doesn’t always require a gym session or a full workout.
-With a little creativity, you can sneak movement into your day in a manner that doesn’t feel burdensome.
+With a little creativity, you can sneak movement into your day in a way that feels doable.

-Here are 8 simple ways to break up the long hours of sitting and get moving during your workday.
+Here are eight simple ways to break up the long hours of sitting and get moving during your workday.

-Note: Speak with your doctor before beginning a new exercise routine.
-Some exercises might not be suitable for everybody.
+Note: Talk with your doctor before beginning a new exercise routine.
+Some exercises might not be suitable for everyone.

 Set a timer to remind yourself to stand up and take a quick stroll every 60 minutes.
 Walk around your office at work, walk around the neighborhood if you work remotely, or hop on the treadmill for a few minutes if you have access to one.